ujjwalguptaofficial/fortjs-doc/docs/tutorial/bootstrap.md

 In order to bootstrap the app, you need to perform two steps -

 * Create a class which will extend the class `Fort` from 'fortjs'.
-* Create an object and call the method create.
+* Create an instance of class and call the method create.

 <br>
 Let's see an example -